Sina-Akhavi/Audio-Record-Project/README.md

 # Audio-Record-Project
-This user interface project helps you with recording voices and play it with capability of uploading sounds
+This user interface project helps you with recording voices and play it, with capability of uploading sounds